 My first thought was “Something’s not right!” (deep, eh!).
 Followed immediately by “Fall well – don’t fight it.”

-50+ feet later, after coming to (I blacked out), I saw a tire go by my head and I remember thinking how the helmet felt soft and was sliding well.
+50 plus feet later, after regaining consciousness, I saw a tire go by my head and I remember thinking how the helmet felt soft and was sliding well.
 I then saw the vehicle that hit me skidding to a stop.
 It was cold (16 degrees Fahrenheit), and I hurt.
 I was able to stand and walk amidst a daze.
 The seat of my pants was blown out and my clothing was ripped down to my socks and undies.
 I now know the full meaning behind the saying, “It scared the crud out of me,” ’cause the hit did.
 Just keeping it real.

 It’s been over three weeks now, and I still feel like I was hit by a car – sore, sharp pains, fatigue.
 It took over two weeks to gain some sort of clarity and ability from the concussion.
 I ever sound like the old theme song from Rice Krispies Cereal, “Snap, crackle, pop!”
 I have 4 compression fractures in my spine, hurt ribs, and a busted right hand.
 My road-rash is mostly healed up; boy did the scrub down in the ER feel great (not!).